-- Excessive or prolonged stress with chronic activation of the HPA axis that eventually depletes neurotransmitter levels in the hypothalamus and leads to poor response to stress.
+Excessive or prolonged stress with chronic activation of the HPA axis eventually depletes neurotransmitter levels in the hypothalamus and leads to poor response to stress.

-- Mental and emotional stress, including jobs, relationships, finances, global pandemics
+- Mental and emotional stress, including jobs, relationships, finances or major life changes

-- Poor sleep patterns, including insufficient time in bed, biochemical imbalances such as low melatonin, and sleep apnea
+- Poor sleep patterns, including insufficient time in bed, sleep disturbances, sleep apnea or biochemical imbalances like low melatonin

-- Poor glycemic control, including habitual skipping of meals, high-carbohydrate diets, frequent alcohol use
+- Poor glycemic control, including habitual skipping of meals, high-carbohydrate diets or frequent alcohol use

-- Inflammation, including inflammatory diets, chronic GI pathogens, oral infections and more
+- Inflammation, including inflammatory diets, chronic GI pathogens or oral infections, among others

 - Mycotoxins produced by mold